 Instead they stuck to their same old business model, and Generations was given a tiny $35 million budget (which works out to about $54.1 million in today’s money).
 We’re still in romantic comedy territory here.
 The cost savings were realized by using the same sets, costumes, props, and spaceship models from the TV series.
 They were even too cheap to pay for a movie director, instead hiring David Carson from their stable of Star Trek TV directors.
 Things were so bad that, not only did they recycle the effects shot of the Klingon ship exploding from Star Trek VI, but they even reused one of the stock Enterprise flybys from the TV show!
 The fact that they could even try to get away with that shows what a tiny, almost nonexistent gap there was between what a big-budget TV show and a low-budget movie could do, special effects-wise.

 My point is that because Generations was made on basically a television budget and overseen by a television producer and a television director using television actors on television sets acting out a script written by television writers and then scored by a television composer it was exceedingly television-y.
 Simply releasing it in theaters didn’t make it cinematic.
 And although it got decent reviews and did pretty good business, the one thing that you kept hearing over and over again was that it seemed like a two-hour episode instead of a movie.
 It was a criticism that would be repeated for all the TNG films.
-And although at the time I viewed it as a recourse of snobbish critics who imagined that Star Trek was the nothing more than the nerdy purview of greasy 40-year-old virgins living in their mother’s basement, it was actually pretty accurate.
+And although at the time I viewed it as a recourse of snobbish critics who thought Star Trek was beneath them, it was actually pretty accurate.

 All of that being said, I do recommend watching this movie.
 Specifically, I recommend the DVD edition with Brannon Braga and Ronald D. Moore’s excellent commentary.
 You see, between the badness of Generations, the horrible formulaic crapstorm of Voyager, and the sheer incompetence of Enterprise, I spent several years believing that Brannon Braga was a high-functioning idiot boy whose only talent was sucking up to his boss.
-So I was very surprised to listen to the commentary and hear a very funny, self-aware guy named Brannon Braga candidly admit all the problems with the movie and even point out some that I’d never noticed.
-(Like how everybody on the Enterprise has pictures of space scenes hanging on the wall of their quarters)
+So I was very surprised to listen to the commentary and hear a very funny, self-aware guy named Brannon Braga candidly admit all the problems with the movie and even point out some inconsistencies I’d never noticed.

-You see, in my teens and early twenties I assumed that if a movie or TV show was bad, it was because the director, writer, or producer was an idiot who was bad at their job.
-And while that’s certainly true at times (like the Joel Schumacher Batman films) very often there are other things going on behind the scenes that the creative people have no control over, things that are never revealed until years later.
+You see, in my teens and early twenties I assumed that if a movie or TV show was bad, it was because the director, writer, or producer was an idiot.
+And while that’s certainly true at times . . .

-So while Star Trek Generations is a maddeningly unsatisfying movie that I’m simply unable to sit through without howling in frustration at how stupid it is, it did manage to teach me a valuable lesson.
+So while Star Trek Generations is a maddeningly unsatisfying movie that I can't sit through without howling in frustration at how stupid it is, it did manage to teach me a valuable lesson.
 Not about how time is the fire in which we burn, but that even good people sometimes make bad movies.